-Internship - Students are assigned to schools for approximately 200 hours in a special focus practicum and assume full responsibility for a classroom for approximately one-half of that time
+Year 2, Fall Year 2, Spring Professional Semester III Education Foundation course 15 credit hours including the following components: Education elective Internship - Students are assigned to schools for approximately 200 hours in a special focus practicum and assume full responsibility for a classroom for approximately one-half of that time Education elective Students may be able to complete these four Education courses in the Summer Session between PS II and PS III.

-Year 2, Spring \\

-Education Foundation course

-Education elective

-Education elective

-Education elective

-\\ Students may be able to complete these four Education courses in the Summer Session between PS II and PS III.
 This may permit completion of the B.Ed. program in 16 months, with graduation in December.